ZaninAndrea/personal-website/resources/statistics/chapter1.md

-Probability is a brach of mathematics concerned with formalising a concept that we intuitively understand: in everyday life we use phrases like "It's likely to rain today" or "You have 1 in 6 chances of rolling 6 if the dice is fair".
-One of the marvellous characteristics of probability theory is that it never says what "choosing at random" means, it instead reformulates every statement about probability in terms of geometry.
+Probability is a brach of mathematics concerned with formalizing a concept that we intuitively understand: in everyday life we use phrases like "It's likely to rain today" or "You have 1 in 6 chances of rolling 6 if the dice is fair".
+One of the marvelous characteristics of probability theory is that it never says what "choosing at random" means, it instead reformulates every statement about probability in terms of geometry.

 For example the phrase "You have 1 in 6 chances of rolling 6 if the dice is fair" can be reformulated as follows: